opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Sending-OpCon-Events.md

 # Sending OpCon Events

-The **Event** tab provides the following fields for defining an OpCon/xps event launched for the selected trigger:
+The **Event** tab provides the following fields for defining an OpCon event launched for the selected trigger:

 - **Event Command**: Defines the Event Command definition.
 For additional information, refer to the [OpCon Events](../../../events/introduction.md) online help.